 Task scheduler: Generate an overarching schedule for when primary tasks need to be finished.
 Track hours worked for payroll and balance time on site for various subs.

 Task management: Keep an eye on everything taking place on the build.
 Pinpoint any tasks that might hinder completing the job within the proposed finish date.

 Customer relationship management: Gather and record customer data to be easily looked up for future reference or analyzed for insights.
 Automate customer outreach.

 On-site management: Monitor the progress of projects and track individual employee/sub time on the clock and performance.
 Track use of tools and equipment.

 You can see how all these beneficial features could entice most general contractors to opt for a full construction management software suite.
 More often than not, these systems will be more effective than other options.
 It is worth considering these other options though.
 Full software suites aren’t the only choice general contractors have.

 Screenshot of Procore user interface dashboard

 There are plenty of general contractor software offerings that are focused on a specialized application or role within the greater contracting/constructions space.
 These niche software options are referred to as “best-of-breed” or “standalone software.”
 They can be a great fit for contractors that only need software to take care of one or two specific capabilities.

 Contractors need most of the standard features that come with construction management software, but as you’re looking there are a few features for general contractors to consider:

-- Does the system integrate with your existing accounting, CRM, ordering, estimating, or other systems?
+Does the system integrate with any of your existing accounting, CRM, ordering, estimating or other systems?